 Laboratory tests, in particular, blood work are the most commonly prescribed tests in the USA.

 The most common of these factors are diet, starvation, exercise, posture, daily and seasonal variations, menstrual cycle and pregnancy.

 Fig: Factors That Can Affect The Laboratory Tests

 - Measuring testosterone in the morning?
-Is the test taking at the right stage of disease,

 - For antibodies after Seroconversion?

 - A test result that is returning from the lab will basically cover a threshold value or reference guide based on guidelines.